jmalp/The-Job-Hunting-AI-Web-Tool/README.md

 - We locked the main branch to prevent accidental commits that could break the code and instituted mandatory code reviews for all pull requests.
 This ensured that multiple team members scrutinized each change, reducing the likelihood of errors and maintaining code quality.

-## Deployment Information

-Certainly!
-Here's a section on the deployment design decisions, explaining how you used AWS and GCP to learn the fundamentals of cloud application development:

 ---

 ## Deployment Design Decisions